rennpy/pyondocs/theme-doc/readme.md

 ### Some suggestions
 You should join the discord if you haven't already and ask in #theme-dev if you need help with anything.

-Making your first theme might be a little stressful; take some breaks.
+Making your first theme might get a little complicated; take some breaks.

 ### Additional info